proofzero/rollupid/CONTRIBUTING.md

 ## Testing

+### Setup

+Run `npx playwright install` to install the browsers you want to test with.

 ### Apps E2E Testing

 In the apps directory of the monorepo, each project is setup with Playwright e2e test framework.
 To run the tests simply run `yarn playwright test` in the app directory you want to test.